Configuring trial qualification

 Unqualified trials are displayed for 5 days in the "unqualified" tab of the trials explorer.

 After 5 days, they will be automatically ignored, and will no longer be displayed in Vitally.
 You can search for ignored customers using the search box if you'd like to un-ignore them.

 Each trial's qualification score is displayed in that trial's dashboard, as well as in a column that you can add to the trials explorer for sorting and filtering.

 Adding the trial qualification score column:

-Viewing in the customer dashboard:
+Viewing the qualification score in the trial's dashboard: